By Attila Zønn

-For the first few times I put the quarter in the basket.
+For the first few times, I put the quarter in the basket.
 People around me smiled.
-One time however, I reached into my pocket for the quarter and couldn’t find it.
-I went into a panic because I felt that if I didn’t give my offering I’d be damned.
-Watching that basket pass by me while I was frantically checking all my pockets for that quarter, I had the thought of this day being the last day of my life.
+One time, however, I reached into my pocket for the quarter and couldn’t find it.
+I went into a panic because I felt that if I didn’t give my offering, I’d be damned.
+Watching that basket pass by me while I frantically checked all my pockets for that quarter, I had the thought of this day being the last day of my life.

 She must have been one of the good ones, so I walked with her.

-I saved my quarters for God and started giving them to Shawna at the Dairy Queen on the way home from church, and she gave me a large cone dipped in chocolate, and now I looked forward to going to church.
+I saved my quarters for God and gave them to Shawna at the Dairy Queen on the way home from church, and she gave me a large cone dipped in chocolate.
+Now I looked forward to going to church.

 “Show some respect!”
 And back he went from where he came.

-Seeing Father Edgardo again reminded me of the time after mass when I was sneaking around the back part of the church trying to find out where they kept the baskets with all the money in them, and coming across his office.
-He had his back to the door and he was on the phone saying, “I don’t give a rat’s ass what he thinks.
-If he doesn’t like my attitude he can come down here and take over.”
+Seeing Father Edgardo again reminded me of the time after mass when I snuck around the back part of the church trying to find out where they kept the baskets with all the money and came across his office.
+He had his back to the door and was on the phone saying, “I don’t give a rat’s ass what he thinks.
+If he doesn’t like my attitude, he can come down here and take over.”

 After the procession, when all the girls and boys, dressed as little brides and little grooms were seated, Father Edgardo approached them with clasped hands and a broad smile.